Iberia Flight 610: Crew error

-Despite the misreading, they should have been aware of it since there was a monitoring pilot inside the cockpit, who was responsible in monitoring the instruments.
+Despite the misreading, they should have been aware of it since there was a monitoring pilot inside the cockpit, who was responsible for monitoring the instruments.
 Captain Patiño, the pilot monitoring who had been with First Officer López throughout the flight, should have monitored the altimeter and conducted altitude callouts every 1,000 ft.
 The cockpit voice recording indicated that he was almost wholly absent from the flight and instead stayed mostly silent during the approach.
 He was also supposed to handle the communication between Flight 610 and the ATC in Bilbao, but during the approach the communication was conducted by First Officer López, who at the time was also at the controls.

 Other than the callout, the investigation also found several other deficiencies regarding the conduct of Captain Patiño that might have contributed to the cause of the crash.
-Despite being pilot monitoring, Captain Patiño was believed to have influenced First Officer López's decision during the flight.
+Despite being the pilot monitoring, Captain Patiño was believed to have influenced First Officer López's decision during the flight.
 When the crew was offered the shortcut by the ATC, Captain Patiño seemed to give a negative response to First Officer López, which caught him off guard and caused him to momentarily forget that they were making a standard approach instead of the usual shortcut, causing the high rate of descent.
 While the aircraft was descending through 5,000 ft, one of the pilots made an input into the altitude select system and chose 4,300 ft, which was less than 900 ft from their present altitude and caused the altitude alarm not to sound.
-It was believed that Captain Patiño was the one who was responsible in changing the altitude.
-While making such input, he didn't inform First Officer López and eventually, this caused First Officer López to suffer memory lapse during the approach.
+It was believed that Captain Patiño was the one who was responsible for changing the altitude.
+While making such input, he didn't inform First Officer López, and eventually, this caused First Officer López to suffer memory lapse during the approach.

 Due to the lack of altitude callouts and monitoring on the instruments, the aircraft was allowed to descend even further.
 Captain Patiño's silent conduct during the entirety of the flight confounded First Officer López's performance, who had been controlling and handling the communication between Flight 610 and the airport.
 The aircraft descended below the intended altitude for 57 seconds and struck the antenna, severing the left wing and causing the aircraft to plunge into the ravine.

 Other deficiencies

 Investigators were able to identify several other deficiencies in the crash, including the construction of a TV tower on Mount Oiz and the incomplete approach chart.
 With its height of approximately 1,026 meters (3,366 ft), Mount Oiz was not included in the approach chart that had been used by the crew.
-The approach chart also didn't include the TV tower in the approach chart.
+The approach chart also didn't include the TV tower.
 The tower was 28 meters high and exceeded the minimum safety altitude of the airport.
 Since it was not included, the construction of the tower posed a significant risk to the safety of airliners in the area.